opsgility/copilot/govcopilot/1_Build_Presentation_PowerPoint.md

 ### Scenario
 Imagine you're an economist at the FCC's Office of Economics and Analytics.
 Your team is preparing for a Commission meeting where you need to present the economic impact analysis of the proposed 6 GHz unlicensed rules.
 Your goal is to create a compelling presentation that highlights consumer benefits, industry costs, and policy recommendations while ensuring it adheres to FCC's professional standards.
 You've already developed comprehensive economic models and want to use that content when preparing for your briefing.

-By the end of this lab, you'll be able to create a new presentation based on economic analysis documents, insert relevant charts, edit technical content for Commissioner audiences, organize complex economic data, and prepare briefing materials for Commission review.
+By the end of this lab, you'll be able to create a new presentation based on economic analysis documents, insert relevant images, edit technical content for different audiences, and organize your presentation.

 ### Getting Started